bguchi/bguchi.github.io/_posts/2024-02-14-reflections.md

 None this week.
 However, I found another textbook - [Brunton & Kutz's *Data-Driven Science and Engineering: Machine Learning, Dynamical Systems, and Control*](https://www.databookuw.com/) - which looks approachable, well-written, and recent.
 I may start reading from it soon.
 Then again, I may not.
 I'm already reading through [Strogatz's *Nonlinear Dynamics and Chaos*](https://www.stevenstrogatz.com/books/nonlinear-dynamics-and-chaos-with-applications-to-physics-biology-chemistry-and-engineering), and have the best intentions of self-studying UC Berkeley's [Sp'21 offering of CS 182](https://cs182sp21.github.io/), for which I am perusing [Bishop & Bishop's *Deep Learning: Foundations and Concepts*](https://www.bishopbook.com/).
 I probably shouldn't bother with another textbook - or, if I do, I should re-evaluate which textbooks/courses feel relevant to "keep".

 ## Job Search
 No active searching on my end this week.
-However, things seem to be moving forward with Jay and his startup; more on that later, hopefully.

 ## Languages
 ### Hebrew